ryneeverett/mezzanine-shortcodes/README.md

 A mezzaine-shortcode is just a python function paired with a `ModelForm`.
 The `ModelForm` allows users to create content to insert into the page, while the function behaves similar to a Django view, with the following substitutions:
 - Accepts a `ModelForm` instance as its sole argument rather than an `HttpRequest`.
-- Returns a string of html rather than an `HttpResponse`.
+- Returns a [safe string](https://docs.djangoproject.com/en/stable/topics/security/#cross-site-scripting-xss-protection) of html rather than an `HttpResponse`.

 Screenshots
 ===========